flaviusb/flaviusb.github.com/cv.md

 ##Technical Skills##

 I am familiar with Javascript, C++, Scala, and Java.
-I have a passing familiarity with Perl, PHP, Smalltalk, Matlab, and shell script.
+I have a passing familiarity with Perl, Python, PHP, Smalltalk, Matlab, shell script, and makefiles.
 I prefer to use Vim and Git on Linux for development.
 I use LaTeX and Markdown for document authoring.

 ##Other Interests##